École normale supérieure (Paris): Recruitment

 The school is very small in student numbers.
-Its core of students, who are called normaliens, are selected via a competitive exam called a concours (baccalaureate + 2 years) after a preparatory class.
+Its core of students, who are called normaliens, are selected via a competitive exam called a concours (baccalaureate + 2 years).
+Preparation for the concours takes place in preparatory classes which last two years (see grandes écoles).
 Two hundred normaliens are thus recruited every year, half of them in the sciences and the same number in the humanities, and receive a monthly salary (around €1,350/month in 2018), and in exchange they sign a ten-year contract to work for the state.
 Although it is seldom applied in practice, this exclusivity clause is redeemable (often by the hiring firm).
-A small part of the students are admitted without having to pass an exam.

-Preparation for the concours takes place in preparatory classes which last two years (see grandes écoles).

 Other students called "normaliens étudiants" can be selected but they do not have their study paid.
 They are selected with the preparation of a research project (baccalaureate + 2–4 years).

 PhD students at ENS are either graduate students from the ENS doctoral school or from another doctoral school co-accredited by ENS.
 Since 2016 PhD students preparing their doctoral research at ENS are awarded a PhD from PSL University.

 ENS also welcomes selected foreign students (the "international selection"), participates in various graduate programs, and has extensive research laboratories.
 The foreign students selected often receive a scholarship which covers their expenses.

 The students selected via the concours remain at the school for a length of time ranging from four to six years.
 Normaliens from France and other European Union countries are considered civil servants in training.
 Many students devote at least one of those years to the agrégation, which allows them to teach in high schools or universities.
 Faculty recruitment is selective, with between zero and one ENS professorship open per year.
 Faculty recruitments usually happen upon previous incumbent retirements.
 In informal ENS jargon, ENS full professors are popularly called PdPs ("professeurs des professeurs)" because traditionally ENS was created to educate future professors.